martoe/gradle-svntools-plugin/README.md

     }

-## SvnInfo task (at.bxm.gradleplugins.svntools.SvnInfo)
+## SvnInfo task (at.bxm.gradleplugins.svntools.tasks.SvnInfo)

-Creates a `at.bxm.gradleplugins.svntools.SvnData` object (see above) that contains information about a file or directory within an SVN workspace.
+Creates a `at.bxm.gradleplugins.svntools.api.SvnData` object (see above) that contains information about a file or directory within an SVN workspace.
 The object is added as an "extra property" to the Gradle project and may be accessed with `$project.svnData`.